Charlotte Bellis: Attempts to return to New Zealand

 In response to Hipkins' statement, Bellis' lawyer Tudor Clee criticised the Minister for allegedly breaching her client's privacy by sharing personal details in his press statement and indicated that she was considering "legal options."
 Bellis also stated that she did not give Hipkins consent to share her information and disputed the facts in his statement.
 Clee also disputed Hipkin's remarks about the effectiveness of the emergency allocation system, citing the low success rate for pregnant applicants.
 National and ACT Members of Parliament Bishop and Seymour also criticised Hipkins for breaching Bellis' privacy, describing his actions as unbecoming of a Minister of the Crown.

 On 1 February 2022, Deputy Prime Minister Grant Robertson confirmed that the Ministry of Business, Innovation and Employment (MBIE) had offered places in managed isolation for both Bellis and Huylebroek.
 Bellis accepted the Government's offer but stated that she would continue to challenge the Government's MIQ system for New Zealanders seeking to return home.

 On 22 June, Hipkins publicly apologised for releasing personal information without Bellis' consent and making "inaccurate comments," which had caused her distress.
 As a result, Bellis and Huylebroek had experienced abusive messages online.
 Hipkins had mistakenly believed that Bellis had travelled to Afghanistan and had been offered consular assistance.
 Hipkins had earlier privately apologised to Bellis on 15 March.
 In response, Bellis defended her role in exposing problems associated with the MIQ system.

-On 23 June 2022, journalist Rachel Smalley published "An ode to Charlotte Bellis: One of the most influential political disruptors of this year" in which she stated:This is an ode to Charlotte Bellis, the pregnant journalist in Afghanistan who must surely be remembered as one of the most influential political disruptors of this year.

-Bellis moved the dial on MIQ.
-There is little doubt her crusade from Kabul influenced the government's thinking to reopen the border and hasten a long-promised shift to home isolation for some New Zealanders.On 31 December 2022, Bellis and Tudor Clee were named Kiwis of the Year by the Kiwis in London Group (with approximately 100,000 followers on Facebook) for their impact on ending the MIQ system.

-Clee was named Lawyer of the Year by Lawful magazine.
-"Lawyer of the Year 2022 Tudor Clee – From Car Boot to 'Loophole Lawyer', the Lawyer Who Fought The Government And Won"."Charlotte was brave and brilliant.
-The foundation laid by Roshni and all the other pregnant women was a launch-pad to hold the Government accountable.

-"It was clearly the biggest error of Ardern's 'Be Kind' PR campaign and was the end of MIQ."

-He points to the global damage done to 'Brand New Zealand': the Bellis article shamed the Government, becoming headline news globally.

-"It was the most shared story in The Guardian, and friends across the world told me it was on the home pages of their local news sources in over a dozen languages.